AI Therapeutics is now OrphAI Therapeutics

 There are over 2,500 lung transplants performed in the United States each year3.
 There is no approved therapy for the treatment of BOS, and despite current treatment of lung transplant patients with chronic immunosuppressive therapies, 5-year survival is only 50-60% in large part due to BOS4,5.
 There is a clear need for new treatments to improve survival and quality of life.

 The potential for rapamycin to treat BOS is supported by both human and animal data.
-Limited retrospective data in humans administered oral rapamycin post lung transplant has demonstrated improved survival in both the prevention6 and treatment7 settings of BOS.
+Retrospective data in humans administered oral rapamycin post lung transplant has demonstrated improvement in both lung function, as measured by FEV16, and survival in the treatment7 of BOS.
 These data are further bolstered by data in a mouse model of BOS which demonstrated that rapamycin prevented occlusion of airways via several mechanisms, including reduction in recruitment of fibrocytes, protection against airway epithelial loss and increased infiltration of immune inhibitory Treg and Breg cells8,9,10.

 LAM-001, an inhaled formulation of rapamycin that achieves superior lung exposure with reduced systemic exposure, holds promise as a potential treatment for BOS.